RaduStefanLungu/project_website_M77_Barbershop_New/m77BarbershopNew/README.md

 Project : Appointment System

+TODO : Work on the appointment system
+    -> update profile creatinon to add field : locked_days = []
+    -> work on addAppointment2  DONE (it works)
+    -> test addAppointment2

 Planning :
     Users :
         - Users can chose a barber, a date & hour and a service.